openplans/openblock-old/README.txt

 System Requirements
 ====================

-Linux or some other Unix flavor; Mac OSX might work.
+Linux, OSX, or some other Unix flavor.

 python 2.6  (2.7 might work)
 postgresql